Penny1128/ComicReader/README.md

 ## Approach

 ## To-do
+* Fetch data from network and insert to DB

 ## Improve

 ## Config
 * Add volley-1.1.1.aar and gson-2.8.5.jar
 * Add recyclerview and swiperefreshlayout (in androidx)
+* If no data in DB, Click "DBDemo", then click "Add a comic"